 Lee is especially familiar with mechanic's lien law and bond law, having prosecuted or defended more than 100 mechanic's lien and payment bond claims.

 Lee was recognized in The Best Lawyers in America® for Construction Law in 2021 and the eight years immediately preceding.
-He is listed in the 2017, 2018, 2019 and 2020 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Construction.
-Lee was also recognized in the 2010, 2012, 2016, 2017, 2018, 2019 and 2020 Legal 500 US for Construction.
+He is listed in the 2021 and the four years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business in the area of Construction.
+Lee was also recognized in the 2010, 2012, 2016-2021 editions of Legal 500 US for Construction.
 He has been listed repeatedly in The International Who's Who of Business Lawyers for Construction and is AV® rated by Martindale-Hubbell.*

 Lee enjoys the outdoors.
 Like his father and brother, Lee is an Eagle Scout.
 He is the Scoutmaster for sixty Boy Scouts in Troop 298 and is the past Pack Committee Chairman and past Cubmaster for almost two hundred Cub Scouts in Pack 298.